 David King, the CEO of LabCorp, made $8.2 million in 2008.
 He’s one of the people and LabCorp is one of the companies President Obama is celebrating who will help transform our nation’s healthcare system.
 Indeed.
 And LabCorp’s political participation committee donated funds to several candidates in 2008, including Sen. Max Baucus and Sen. Charles Grassley, both of the Senate Finance Committee that is working on the nation’s healthcare reform.

 Lest we think the insurance giants are the only people hurting, harming and killing Americans like my husband as they shore up their profits, follow the money in this story alone.
 One doctor’s office, another doctor’s office, one insurance company and finally a lab – all worked together to make what they could individually off my husband and then ultimately denied his care for $7.
-Everybody got their bite of the apple and then left him in the dust as they moved on to the next source of revenue, oops, I mean the next patient.Sponsored links
+Everybody got their bite of the apple and then left him in the dust as they moved on to the next source of revenue, oops, I mean the next patient continue reading.Sponsored links

 Where do we stand today?
 Still no blood work drawn.
 Waiting for next week to see what we can do to set the tests and exams the cardiologist ordered before she got busy with another patient.
 Did my husband return to the doctor’s office to tell them what happened and ask for their help?
 Yes.
 And he said not one person, not one, would reach into their pockets and give him the $7 or pick up the phone and try to help him resolve this.
 So what was his life worth? $7.

 We’ll get the tests done somehow.
 But the point is, we’ll have to fight for it.
 And his heart will be stressed more and so on and so on and so on.
 This is the travesty of healthcare in this nation.
 And this Congress and this President are so damned concerned with their own political futures they cannot even see this reality for the rest of us.
 I am so angry.